NEW YORK No thanks.

 SEARCH REVENUE TO IMPROVE

-The 62-year-old Bartz, who plays the accordion and the piano and has a penchant for salty language, took over the top job at Yahoo in January 2009 from co-founder Jerry Yang, whose tenure was marked by Yahoo's rejection of a $47.5 billion acquisition offer from Microsoft.
+The 62-year-old Bartz, who plays the accordion and the piano, took over the top job at Yahoo in January 2009 from co-founder Jerry Yang, whose tenure was marked by Yahoo's rejection of a $47.5 billion acquisition offer from Microsoft.

 A former chief executive of software maker Autodesk Inc (ADSK.O), Bartz has moved to cut costs and sell underperforming businesses since she joined.